 Defined Benefit pension schemes need to have enough funds to meet their obligations to existing members.
 The rules for this have changed over time.
 When schemes have assets well in excess of its liabilities, they are said to have a 'surplus'.

 Stakeholder pensions are a kind of personal pension which you can arrange for yourself or through your employer.
 Like a normal personal pension, your contributions are paid to the bank, building society or insurance company which is providing the stakeholder pension and they invest the money on your behalf.

-See our Pensions Guide, pg 9 for more information about Stakeholder Pensions.
+See our Pensions Guide for more information about Stakeholder Pensions.

 The earliest age that the State Pension can be claimed is based on your date of birth and your gender.
 You can find out what your State Pension age will be here.

 The Government has proposed that further reforms are needed.
 It has announced that it will commit to ensuring that the State Pension age is automatically increased in future to take account of how long people are living.
 This will be reviewed on a five yearly basis.

 From April 2016 you need 35 Qualifying Years to get the full amount of the new State Pension.
 Furthermore if you reach State Pension age after April 2016, for the first time, you will need to have a minimum of 10 years National Insurance contributions or credits to qualify for a State Pension.
 For more information on the new State Pension click here.

 You can get a statement of what your State Pension entitlement will be.